 Thus James says to compromised Christians,

-"You adulteresses. (feminine in Greek) Do you not know that friendship with the world is enmity with God.
+"You adulteresses. (the word is feminine in Greek) Do you not know that friendship with the world is enmity with God.
 Whoever is a friend of the world (system) makes himself an enemy of God."

 When any follower of Christ, whether man or woman, is untrue to his or her Lord Jesus, that person is guilty of spiritual adultery.